 How an ILIT works

 An ILIT is an irrevocable trust that purchases a life insurance policy on the person who set up the trust, called the “grantor.”
-If a couple sets up the trust jointly, the policy is usually a “survivorship” or second-to-die policy, so the death benefit isn’t paid until both spouses pass away.
-It is important to note that the person must be insurable in the case of an individual policy; in joint policies, only one person may be required to be insurable.
+If a couple sets up the trust jointly, the insurance policy purchased within the ILIT is usually a “survivorship” or second-to-die policy, so the death benefit won’t be paid until the surviving spouse passes away.

 How the money in the trust is paid out to the beneficiaries depends on how the trust is structured.
 The beneficiaries might be able to access the money soon after the insured person’s death, or the trust assets could be paid out incrementally by the trustee over time.